AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `||example.org^$empty` — returns an empty response to all requests to `example.org` and all subdomains.

 > **Deprecation notice.** Rules with this modifier are deprecated in favor of the `$redirect` modifier.
-Please note, that it will be removed in the future.
+Please note that it will be removed in the future.

 > **Compatibility with different versions of AdGuard.** Rules with this modifier are not supported by AdGuard for Safari and iOS.